Morné du Plessis: Early life and career

-Du Plessis was born 21 October 1949 in Vereeniging, several sources incorrectly identify Krugersdorp as Du Plessis' town of birth, including the International Rugby Hall of Fame and ESPN Scrum.
-But in an interview Du Plessis pointed to Vereeniging as his place of birth, and this is confirmed in his profile on the Springboks' official site, and on the South African government's national orders. into a sporting family.
+Du Plessis was born 21 October 1949 in Vereeniging, several sources incorrectly identify Krugersdorp as Du Plessis' town of birth, including the and ESPN Scrum.
+But in an Du Plessis pointed to Vereeniging as his place of birth, and this is confirmed in his profile on the Springboks' official site, and on the South African government's national orders. into a sporting family.
 His mother, Pat (née Smethurst) captained South Africa's women's national hockey side in 1954.
 A maternal uncle, Horace, was captain of the national soccer team that toured Australia and New Zealand in 1947.

 His father, Felix, was born on 24 November 1919 in Steynsburg, in the Cape Province.
 Playing at lock, Felix made his debut for South Africa on 16 July 1949 at Newlands Stadium, Cape Town against the touring All Blacks, led by Fred Allen.
 His team – which included Springbok greats Tjol Lategan, Hannes Brewis, Okey Geffin, and Hennie Muller – swept the series 3 – 0.
 Six weeks after the last test, Morné was born.
 Felix worked as a representative for South African Breweries, then relocated to Vereeniging to manage Iscor's sport and recreation department.
 He moved to Stilfontein, where he opened a liquor store, one of the first shops in town.
 Morné recalls his father as a gentle and retiring person, who only started watching his son play rugby once he was at Stellenbosch.
 Felix Du Plessis died at Stilfontein in 1978 at the age of 58, having played only the three tests against New Zealand.

 Du Plessis matriculated from Grey College, Bloemfontein in 1966, where he had excelled at cricket more than at rugby.
 While he was not chosen for the Free State Craven Week side, he was included in the 1966 South African Schools XI as a seam bowler.
 He first played fly-half at school, but was moved to centre to make room for future Springbok Dawie Snyman.

 Stellenbosch University's Wilgenhof, where Du Plessis lived as a student.

 Du Plessis completed his national service at the Naval Gymnasium in Saldanha Bay in 1967.